 Strangely, Equifax has associated with my correct Social Insurance Number the Allen spelling of my first name?!?
 To their credit they have my correct name under their “Also Known As” section, however, I have never been known as Allen in my life.

 The other interesting thing on my credit report is that I am evidently still employed by Nortel Networks.
-For my regular readers, that has not been true for more than 6 years now, guess they don’t know I am a Civil Servant now.
+For my regular readers, that has not been true for many years now.
+Guess they don’t know I am a Civil Servant now.

 I suppose I am going to have to fill in a bunch of forms to get all this straightened out, but without having this report, I suppose I would never have known?